-For 2014, we paid each outside Director, with the exception of the Non-Executive Chairman of the Board, an annual retainer of \$70,000 for serving as a Director.
+For 2015, we paid each outside Director, with the exception of the Non-Executive Chairman of the Board, an annual retainer of \$70,000 for serving as a Director.
 Of this amount, we paid \$35,000 in cash and \$35,000 in the form of our stock.
 We paid the cash compensation in four equal quarterly payments and the stock retainer was paid in two equal installments in May and October.

-For 2014, we paid the Non-Executive Chairman of the Board a flat retainer of \$120,000 with no additional committee chair or committee membership fees.
+For 2015, we paid the Non-Executive Chairman of the Board a flat retainer of \$120,000 with no additional committee chair or committee membership fees.
 Of this amount, we paid \$75,000 in cash and \$45,000 in the form of Company stock.
+In 2016, the Company will pay the Lead Director the retainer being paid to the non-executive Chairman.
 We paid the Audit Committee Chairman an additional retainer of \$12,000, the Compensation Committee Chairman an additional \$10,000, and other committee chairpersons an additional retainer of \$8,000.
-In 2014, committee members of the Audit Committee received an additional retainer of \$6,000.
+In 2015, committee members of the Audit Committee received an additional retainer of \$6,000.
 Committee members of the Compensation Committee received retainers of \$5,000 and all other committee members received retainers of \$4,000.
 Robert G. Jones, President and CEO of the Company, is the only inside Director on the Board and receives no compensation for his Directorship.